 - In January, Governor Brown proposed eliminating redevelopment agencies.
 In June, he finally got legislation to accomplish that goal.
 In August, the Supreme Court agreed to hear a legal challenge to the new law.
 And on December 29, the Supreme Court upheld the law dissolving ...

 After our webinar on the California Supreme Court's decision in California Redevelopment Assn. v.
 Matosantos, we've received a number of requests for the materials both by folks who attended and those who missed the event.
-We've got you covered: you can find our Power Point slides here.
-But we can do even better: you can find the entire recording of the webinar here.

 Let us know your thoughts.
 And, if you have any follow-up questions, feel free to give us a call or shoot us an e-mail.